builtbybrayden/builtbybrayden/README.md

-# Hi, I'm YOUR_NAME 👋
+# Hi, I'm Brayden 👋

-`Programmer` · `Cybersecurity Enthusiast` · `IT Professional` · `Content Creator`
+`IT Professional` · `Cybersecurity Practitioner` · `Problem Solver` · `Creator`

-Short 1–2 sentence intro about who you are, what you do, and what you’re passionate about.
-For example: “I build tools that make IT operations smoother and help people break into tech & cybersecurity.”
+Passionate IT Professional dedicated to safeguarding client data and preserving the environment.
+Eager learner with vast understanding of IT technologies, committed to mastering cybersecurity and networking fundamentals and contributing to proactive security measures.
+Seeking an opportunity to apply knowledge and grow in a dynamic environment focused on protecting digital assets and promoting sustainability.

 ---